victorkelvin/airbnb-scraper/README.md

 children (optional)  - Children quantity to be added in search.
 E.g: 1;
 checkin (optional)   - Check-in date in format "YYYY-MM-DD".
 E.g: "2022-12-20";
 checkout (optional)  - Check-out date in format "YYYY-MM-DD".
 E.g: "2022-12-25";
-*/
-scraper.scrape(region, adults, children, checkin, checkout).then((res) => {
+CSVFile (optional)  - File to save the output in CSV format.
+If ommited, the return will be a String; */ scraper.scrape(region, adults, children, checkin, checkout).then((res) => {
     console.log(res);